Dominica: Territorial disputes

+During a visit to Venezuela, Dominica's Prime Minister Roosevelt Skerrit, in June 2006, stated, "Aves Island belongs to Venezuela.", unofficially ending the territorial claim.

 Military

 There has been no standing army in Dominica since 1981 when the Dominican Defence Force was disbanded following two violent coup attempts against Eugenia Charles.

 The civil Commonwealth of Dominica Police Force includes a Special Service Unit and Coast Guard.
 In the event of war or other emergency, if proclaimed by the authorities, the Police Force shall be a military force which may be employed for State defence (Police Act, Chapter 14:01).

 Dominica is a member of the Regional Security System (RSS).

-Human rights
+LGBT rights

 Both male and female same-sex sexual activity were criminalised in Dominica in the 19th century during the colonial era.
 In April 2024, Dominican attorney-at-law Cara Shillingford persuaded the High Court of Justice to overturn the laws banning same-sex activity since they violated LGBT individuals' constitutional rights.